METADIUM/meta-attestation/README.md

 # Meta attestation

-> This is a sample app showing a usage of the react-firebaseui package in a react app using Webpack and CSS modules.
+> Attestation sample based on ERC725 and ERC735

 ## Initial setup, building and serving.